Visitor Centre Manager - St Winefride's Well/Shrine, Holywell - Catholic Bishops' Conference

 Contract: Full time working alternate weekends on a Rota Basis

 An opportunity now arises for the right person to show their skills in managing, contributing effectively to the operation of the Visitor Centre, and ensuring a good experience for all visitors/pilgrims to this ancient religious site of St Winefride’s Well / Shrine in the care of the Roman Catholic Church’s Diocese of Wrexham (Registered Charity No.700426).
-Visitors to this historic Well, Chapel and grounds are served by a Visitor Centre that includes an Interpretive centre, museum, exhibition and a shop/repository.
-The Trustees are seeking a full-time manager of the Centre who is open to flexible working, is highly motivated, and self-driven.
+Visitors to this historic Well, Chapel and grounds are served by a Visitor Centre that in-cludes an Interpretive centre, museum, exhibition and a shop/repository.
+The Trustees are seeking a full-time manager of the Centre who is open to flexible working, can work alternate weekends and cover holidays, is highly motivated, and self-driven.
 The postholder when on duty would normally be the first point of contact for visitors to St Winefride’s Well /Shrine.
-Applications are invited from those with good customer service and management skills, including some retail knowledge or experience and who are interested in the religious and historical features of this delightful heritage site, who can promote and develop the retail, heritage and spiritual experience.
+Applications are invited from those with good customer service and management skills, including retail knowledge or experience and who are interested in the religious and histor-ical features of this delightful heritage site, who can promote and develop the retail, heritage and spiritual experience.

 The postholder will: